-The World Health Organization is the place to find out about any particular issues that are affecting the areas you might be travelling to.
-Like for instance, the current ebola virus outbreak in West Africa.
-Or you can try The Travel Doctor, another great resource when looking at what precautions you need to take in which countries.
+The World Health Organization is the place to find out about any particular issues that are affecting the areas you might be travelling to or you can try The Travel Doctor, another great resource when looking at what precautions you need to take in which countries.

 - Malaria: Malaria is rife in many parts of Africa.
 Taking anti-malarials is a personal choice and some people don’t like them as the side effects can be a bit nasty.
 I do take anti-malarials, that’s my choice and I’ve never had any trouble with the ones I’ve tried.
 If you choose to take them, your doctor can advise the best ones for you.
 Always test them out a few weeks before you go.
 If you do get side effects, probably best to find out before you leave home.
 See below in the ‘Staying Healthy’ section for more info on malaria prevention (just remember some malaria tablets make the contraceptive pill ineffective).

 - Travel Insurance: Travel insurance is a must.
 That way, if you need any specialist help whilst you are there, you are covered to get the best care.
 I use World Nomads, but there are plenty of other companies that you can try.

 There are some great books you can read to find out more about Africa before you go, but these are some of my favourites:

 - Africa: Altered States, Ordinary Miracles by Richard Dowden: This is probably my favourite book about Africa, from a non-African perspective.
 It gets under the skin of Africa and helps the reader to understand why Africa is the way that it is.